GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (112) .md

 **Casting time** 5 + spell tier actions

 **Effect**: The caster chooses rounds, minutes, hours, or days.
 The caster disappears from space and time for a number of selected time units equal to 1d6 + spell tier.
 They return as close to their original relative position as phsyically possible.
-THe caster (and any other thing affected by this spell)is completely unaffected by the passage of time.
-THe spell seems to cause an instant change to their perception.
+The caster (and any other thing affected by this spell) is completely unaffected by the passage of time.
+The spell seems to cause an instant change to their perception.

 **At Higher Tiers**: Each tier beyond minimum, other than the above benefits, can do one of the following;
 Improve the die level of the d6 by one.